junxit/us-congress-bills-117/metadata.md

 - 2022-12-07 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cantwell with an amendment in the nature of a substitute.
 Without written report.
 - 2022-12-07 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cantwell with an amendment in the nature of a substitute.
 Without written report.
 - 2022-12-07 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 593.
+- 2022-12-08 — Passed Senate with an amendment by Voice Vote. (consideration: CR S7081-7082; text of amendment in the nature of a substitute: CR S7081-7082)
+- 2022-12-08 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(consideration: CR S7081-7082; text of amendment in the nature of a substitute: CR S7081-7082)